shibumi/shibumi.dev/content/posts/kubernetes-on-hetzner-in-2021.md

 $ terraform apply
 ```

-`terraform apply` will ask you for a cluster name and will prompt you later for a confirmation.
-After a only a few seconds (wow),
+`terraform apply` will ask you for a cluster name and will prompt you for confirmation later.
+After only a few seconds (wow),
 you should see a JSON configuration in green letters.
 This means everything has been successfuly and the infrastructure is
 starting right now.
 You might have noticed the `terraform.tfstate` file already.
 Do not lose it, it stores the status quo of your infrastructure configuration.
 Next we can create our first `kubeone.yaml` configuration